Thadzy/Thadzy-Obsidian/Resources/Projectile Motion.md

 there is gravity (g) so we have to use SUVAT
 ## Interesting Information
 1. Farthest Angle is 45 degree
-2. CO angle e.g. 30,60 37,53 is give the same
+2. CO angle e.g. 30,60 37,53 is give the same x-displacement

 # Cues
-if there are only gravity force act on projectile object how it can move forward?
+**if there are only gravity force act on projectile object how it can move forward?**
+**Ans**
 # Summary
 ```